 2. Create free forms to free up your time.

 If you have Gmail, consider using their free forms to create a questionnaire for potential clients to fill out in advance.
 You can get a better understanding of their needs, desired outcomes and goals without having to be present in real time.
+This also increases productivity for you long term.
 You can quickly figure out if someone is a fit for your services in minutes without taking any time out of your schedule to hop on a call especially if they aren’t.

 Therefore, you can effortlessly weave it into your onboarding process by creating a link for the form.
 Filling out the form can be the very first step and serve as a pre-screening tool of sorts.
 Doing this will allow you to soak in the details and get a better understanding of the person’s current situation including their needs and goals before you even set up a call.

 3. Refine other processes for better productivity.